If you’re new to lawn care you might have been told or you might have read somewhere that you need to scarify your lawn.

 Doing it manually, however, even on small lawns is exhausting work and it’ll take a long time to do it thoroughly.
 Expect blistered hands and sore muscles.

-There are several types of scarifier but to me, the best lawn scarifiers are powered machines which have changeable cartridges.
+There are several types of scarifier but to me, the quality lawn scarifiers are powered machines which have changeable cartridges.
 One for raking and another for de-thatching.

 They allow you to do both jobs with the same machine, they remove all the manual labour and save hours of work.